yash-tr/Identity-Reconciliation-Service/README.md

 ## 1. Problem Summary (PRD)

-FluxKart.com uses Bitespeed to collect contact details for shoppers.
-One person (like Doc Brown) may use multiple emails and phone numbers across different orders.
  The goal is to reconcile these into a single identity.

 The core rules: